-The registration fee for the community or the organizational unit of the community is based on the cost of maintaining the register.
-The current fee is SEK 500 per entity and the annual fee is SEK 900.
+The registration fee for the community or the organisational unit of the community is based on the cost of maintaining the register.
+The application fee is SEK 2 700 per entity and the annual fee is SEK 900.

-The fee must be paid to Kammarkollegiet for the first time at the same time as the application is submitted.
-This payment is made to bankgiro number 167-7095.
+The fee must be paid to Kammarkollegiet at the same time as the application is submitted.
+The payment must be made to bankgiro number 167-7095.

 The application must be submitted in writing and be signed by all the members of the board or equivalent body.
 The application must contain the following: